XoopsDocs/xoonips-tutorial/en/book/1plan_and_design_a_website/11describe_specific_purposes_of_the_website.md

-### 1.1.�Describe specific purposes of the website. {#1-1-describe-specific-purposes-of-the-website}
+### 1.1.
+Describe specific purposes of the website. {#1-1-describe-specific-purposes-of-the-website}

 Specifically describe the website you are going to build.